lindseysim/interaction-handler/README.md

 ### The idea

 The current active interaction becomes a state, which `InteractionHandler` manages.
-Aside from ability to handle listeners on an OpenLayers map instance (optional), it does not actually process the interactions themselves, it only manages them.
+Interactions are defined by a series of lifecycle hooks, which are called as appropriate by `InteractionHandler`.
+Aside from the ability to handle listeners on an OpenLayers map instance (optional), it does not actually process the interactions themselves, it only manages them and calls the appropriate hooks.
 However all interactions must be started and ended through the handler.

 ### Interaction lifecycle